Theory of Majorana zero modes in unconventional superconductors: Detecting Majorana zero modes via tunneling spectroscopy

 \subsection{Summary}

 This section has focused on analyzing tunneling conductance across NS junctions based on unconventional superconductors.
-In particular, we discussed that tunneling into a spin-polarized $p$-wave superconductor produces a quantized ZBP with high $2e^{2}/h$ as a strong signature of the emergence of a MZM at the end of the system in the topological phase.
+In particular, we discussed that tunneling into a spin-polarized $p$-wave superconductor produces a quantized ZBCP with high $2e^{2}/h$ as a strong signature of the emergence of an MZM at the end of the system in the topological phase.
 We have shown that this conductance quantization at zero energy is robust against interface imperfections and results from perfect Andreev reflections, an effect that does not occur in spinful junctions with conventional spin-singlet superconductors where conductance can take values between $0$ and $4e^{2}/h$.
 Then, we have addressed tunneling into the surface of a spin-singlet $d$-wave superconductor can also give rise to a pronounced peak at zero-energy due to the formation of a ZESABS which, however, depends on the misorientation angle.
 We have also highlighted the intense theoretical and experimental efforts in superconductor-semiconductor hybrids aiming to detect ZBCPs, which, despite the challenges, remain one of the most promising scenarios to realize and detect Majorana physics and topological superconductivity.
 In this section, we study tunneling conductance for spin-triplet and spin-singlet pairing, separately.
-The existence of ZBP by ZESABS has been predicted in non-centrosymmetric superconductor junctions with mixed parity pairing state \cite{TanakaYada2010,Yada2011}.
+The existence of ZBCP by ZESABS has been predicted in non-centrosymmetric superconductor junctions with mixed parity pairing state \cite{Iniotakis2007, TanakaNagaosaBalatsky,TanakaYada2010,Yada2011}.
+ZBCP has been reported in a recent experiment of AuSn$_{4}$ where mixed parity surface superconductivity is promising \cite{Zhu2023}.